CheezItMan/FizzBuzz/README.md

 end
 ```

-This works fairly well, but Minitest has another format which does the same thing, but it's not so readable for non-Ruby programmers and it's not in a similar format to other testing frameworks like **RSpec**.
+This works fairly well, but Minitest has another format which does the same thing, is more readable for non-Ruby programmers and it's in a similar format to other testing frameworks like **RSpec**.

-We can build the same sort of testing setup using spec-style testing.
+The new format is called spec-style testing.

 ```Ruby
 require 'minitest'